wayneashleyberry/wunderline/README.md

-wunderlist-cli uses [rc](https://www.npmjs.com/package/rc) to load configuration options so there are [many more options](https://www.npmjs.com/package/rc#standards) as to how you can store your config variables.
+wunderlist-cli uses [rc](https://www.npmjs.com/package/rc) to load configuration options so there are [many more options](https://www.npmjs.com/package/rc#standards) as to how and where you can store your config variables.

 ## Usage